-The proprietors ceding their land to the town were: Robert MacKay, Alexander C. Hutchinson, James J. Jackson, John R. Coward and the Reverend Sisters of the Grey Nuns.
-Drainage pipes were installed and the road macadamized, in 1904, with a proportion paid by the fronting proprietors.
-Two years later, the Town constructed temporary sidewalks on both sides of the street.
+The proprietors ceding their land to the town were Robert MacKay, Alexander C. Hutchinson, James J. Jackson, John R. Coward and the reverend sisters of the Grey Nuns.
+Drainage pipes were installed and the road macadamized in 1904, with a portion paid by the fronting proprietors.
+Two years later, the town constructed temporary sidewalks on both sides of the street.

 The watercourse, still flowing near 337 Kensington Avenue, caused property damage, in 1908, when it became blocked with the construction of street improvements.

 That same year the Town acquired a large tract of land, including parts of Kensington Avenue for public park purposes: